github/developer.github.com/content/v3/oauth.md

 ## Directing users to review their access for an application

 Users can review and revoke their application authorizations from the [settings screen within GitHub][authorized-apps].
-Integrators can deep link to the authorization information for their particular app to let their end users review those details.
+A user's organizations [control whether an application can access organization data][org-app-policies].
+Integrators can deep link to the authorization information for their particular app to let their end users review these details.

 To build this link, you'll need your OAuth application's `client_id` you received from GitHub when you [registered the application][owned-apps].